 Class struggle is therefore a political struggle.
 Economic organization on the industrial front must be accompanied by organization on the political front.
 Politically, young workers are organized in the Young Communist League, affiliated with the Young Communist International.
 The League opposes all forms of capitalist militarism.
 But it is no pacifist organization.
-It recognizes that only by revolution, as in the , Soviet Union, will the working youth be truly free.
+It recognizes that only by revolution, as in the Soviet Union, will the working youth be truly free.
 At the same time, the League fights, in solidarity with older workers, for certain immediate demands, under capitalism, for the bettering of conditions.
 The program of demands shows where Communists stand on the questions which as we have seen most affect the working youth.
 These demands include:

 - 1. The right to vote in all elections for all 18 years of age and over.
 Old enough to work, old enough to vote. - 2.
 Abolition of child labor under 14, with government support for all children now employed under that age. - 3.
 A six-hour day for all young workers under 18, with full pay. - 4.
 Equal pay for equal work.
 No night work.
 No piece work.
 No work in dangerous occupations.
 No speed-up. - 5.
-Establishment of work schools in factories for the training 30 of young workers.
+Establishment of work schools in factories for the training

+- of young workers.
 These schools to be controlled by the workers.
-Full wages to be paid during attendance.

-- 6. An annual four weeks' vacation with pay for all young workers under 18. - 7.
-Social insurance, including accident, illness, unemployment, old age and maternity benefits, to be provided by the government for all workers.
-Insurance funds to be administered by the workers.12 - 8.
-No young worker to receive less than \$20 a week in wages. - 9.
-Full social, economic and political equality for Negro workers.
+Full wages to be paid during attendance. - 6.
+An annual four weeks' vacation with pay for all young workers under 18. - Social insurance, including accident, illness, unemployment, old age and maternity benefits, to be provided by the government for all workers.
+Insurance funds to be administered by the workers. - 8.
+No young worker to receive less than \$20 a week in wages. - Full social, economic and political equality for Negro workers. - 10.
+All funds now being used for military and war purposes to be turned over to the unemployed.
+Fight against the militarism of the ruling class.